ELCI-Linux/Confidanz/README.md

 Confidanz can be used to install a variety of video conferancing tools.

-  Skype
+  -Skype
-  Microsoft Teams
+  -Microsoft Teams
-  VIPole
+  -VIPole
-  Zoom
+  -Zoom

 To run Confidanz copy the lines below into your terminal.